bgorlick/lightning-rfc/bolts/10-onion-protocol.md

 The per-hop payload is deobfuscated in a similar way.
 The node creates a copy of the per-hop payloads field and appends 20 `0x00` bytes of padding.
-It generates 420 bytes or pseudo random bytes using the _gamma_-key and applies it using `XOR` to the padded copy of the per-hop payloads.
+It generates 420 bytes of pseudo random bytes using the _gamma_-key and applies it using `XOR` to the padded copy of the per-hop payloads.
 The first 20 bytes of the padded copy are the node's per-hop payload, while the remaining 400 bytes are the per-hop payload destined for the next hop.

-A special HMAC value of 20 `0x00` bytes indicates that the current hop is the intended recipient and that the packet should not be forwarded.
+A special HMAC value of 20 `0x00` bytes indicates that the currently processing hop is the intended recipient and that the packet should not be forwarded.
 At this point the end-to-end payload is fully decrypted and the route has terminated.

 Should the HMAC not indicate route termination and the next hop be a peer of the current node, then the new packet is assembled by blinding the ephemeral key with the current node's public key and shared secret, and serializing the routing info, per-hop payload and end-to-end payload fields.